Certified Public Accountant Act

 (Rehearing of Resolution of Disciplinary Proceedings)

-If the person subject to disciplinary proceedings disagrees with the resolution of the CPA Discipline Committee, within 20 days from the day following service of the written resolution he or she may petition the CPA Disciplinary Rehearing Committee for a rehearing.
+If the person subject to disciplinary proceedings disagrees with the resolution of the CPA Discipline Committee, within 20 days from the day following service of the written resolution, they may petition the CPA Disciplinary Rehearing Committee for a rehearing.

 Article 67